Mariners approaching halfway point exceeding expectations, but numbers shed doubts on if they can maintain it

-When the Mariners return home from the upcoming six-game road trip, which features a three-game series on Chicago’s South Side vs. the White Sox followed by a three-game series against the Toronto Blue Jays in their south-side ballpark located in Buffalo, they will have a played 82 games in the 2021 season.
+When the Mariners return home from the upcoming six-game road trip, which features a three-game series on Chicago’s South Side vs. the White Sox followed by a three-game series against the Toronto Blue Jays in their south-side ballpark located in Buffalo, they will have played 82 games in the 2021 season.

 And whether they go 6-0, 0-6 or more likely 3-3 or 2-4, they will still have exceeded most expectations of success.